humanathome/odin-basic-ruby-projects/README.md

 times it was found.
 - Make sure your method can handle multiple words
 - Note: the order of your keys might be different

+### Stock picker
+- Implement a method `stock_picker` that takes in an array of stock prices, one for each hypothetical day.
+It should return a pair of days representing the best day to buy and the best day to sell.
+Days start at 0.
+- Pay attention to edge cases like when the lowest day is the last day or the highest day is the first day
+- Note: you need to buy before you can sell